Apataelurus: Paleobiology

+Life reconstruction of the head and neck of Apataelurus kayi, based on the holotype jaw described by Scott, 1937.

-Due to the lack of specimens, there is little information about its paleobiology and behavior.
-Its detention and similarity to other "creodonts" and Machaeroides suggests that it had a carnivorous diet.
-It was significantly larger than Diegoaelurus, a similar Oxyaenid predator.
+Due to a lack of specimens, there is little information about Apataelurus' paleobiology and behavior.
+Apataelurus' dentition and similarity to creodonts and Machaeroides suggests that it had a carnivorous diet.
 It likely hunted large prey, including uintatheres and brontotheriid perissodactyls.
 A. pishigouensis, which lived in now-China, likely hunted perissodactyls related to modern-day tapirs.
 Almost all oxyaenodonts for which the body skeleton is at least partially known had an elongated body structure with short, powerful legs.
 Based on similar species’ skeletons, it can be assumed that Apataelurus had a plantar walk.

 The mandible of A. kayi is less reinforced from the top and bottom (dorsoventrally) of its skull than the two Machaeroides species.
 This difference could indicate that small Machaeroidinae fed on smaller prey, which were less able to inflict torsional stress upon the predator's jaws.
 A. kyai's mandible could have been less buttressed to allow for more torsion resistant motion (side to side or twisting motions) when dealing with larger and stronger prey.